Homotopy theory of monoid actions via group actions and an Elmendorf style theorem: Proofs of main results and consequences

-There is a recently developed enriched version of the equivariant homotopy theory, see \cite{guillou2010enriched}.
-Therein, a certain type of group objects (called Hopf group) in a sufficiently nice symmetric monoidal model category $\cV$ is introduced.
-For such a group object $G$, and a suitable $\cV$-enriched model category $\frC$, the category $G\frC$ of enriched $G$-objects in $\frC$ admits a model structure generalizing the fixed point model structures, under certain conditions \cite[Section 3.2, Theorem 3.7]{guillou2010enriched}.
-Another possible generalization of the content of the present paper is to create model structures on $M\frC$, for sufficiently nice monoid objects $M$, where the homotopy theory is approximated by the model structures of \cite{guillou2010enriched}.
-However, group completions in the enriched setting often does not exist.
-Even if there is an enriched group completion of a monoid object $M$ in $\cV$, we need to know that it is a Hopf group in $\cV$ and we need to find the set submonoids of $M$ (i.e. regular monomorphisms into $M$) whose group completions are Hopf groups.
+There is a recently developed enriched version of the equivariant homotopy theory \cite{guillou2010enriched}.
+Therein, for a given bicomplete closed symmetric monoidal model category $\cV$, a certain type of group objects in $\cV$, called Hopf groups is introduced (as group objects in the symmetric monoidal category of cocommutative comonoids in $\cV$).
+For such a group object $G$, and a suitable $\cV$-enriched model category $\frC$, the category $G\frC$ of $G$-objects in $\frC$ (i.e., $\cV$-functors $G\to \frC$) admits a model structure generalizing the fixed point model structures, under certain conditions \cite[Sec.
+3.2, Theorem 3.7]{guillou2010enriched}.
+Another possible generalization of the content of the present paper is to create model structures on $M\frC$, for sufficiently nice monoid objects $M$, where the homotopy theory is induced from the model structures of \cite{guillou2010enriched}.
+However, group completions in the enriched setting often do not exist (e.g., for $\cV=\tT$ the algebraic group completions does not need to have a canonical topology making $q_M$ continuous).
+Even if there is an enriched group completion of a monoid object $M$ in $\cV$, we need to know that it is a Hopf group in $\cV$ and we need to find the set submonoids of $M$ (i.e., regular monomorphisms into $M$) whose group completions are Hopf groups.
 Several other conditions on $\cV$ and $\frC$ need to be imposed for existence of nice enriched Kan extensions along the group completions and suitability of these Kan extension for transfer arguments.
 It is difficult to determine all these conditions at once and most of the required work do not belong to general framework of this paper.
 On the other hand, this is a natural question that arise from the content of present paper.
-We leave these aspects as a future work.
-The existence of such model categories would allow us, for example, to approximate modules over an associative algebra over a commutative ring by the enriched equivariant homotopy theories, as defined in \cite{guillou2010enriched}, of modules over a family of Hopf algebras.
+We leave these aspects for future work.
+The existence of such model categories would allow us, for example, to study modules over an associative algebra over a commutative ring by the enriched equivariant homotopy theories, as defined in \cite{guillou2010enriched}, of modules over a family of Hopf algebras.